alanng10/class-lang/Docue/Article/Word/a.md

 Word "mark" has meaning that is goaled.

+Word "human" has meaning that is live entity.

 Word "inform" has meaning that is made of data.

 Word "exform" has meaning that is made of tangible.